cgat-developers/ruffus/doc/sharing_data_across_jobs_example_code.rst

-.. _code-for-simpler-example:
+.. _code-for-sharing-data-across-jobs-example.rst:

 #######################################################################
-:mod:`simpler` -- A simple example
+:mod:`simpler_with_shared_logging` -- How to share data across jobs
 #######################################################################

-    See :ref:`here <simple-example>` for a run through of this example.
+    See :ref:`here <sharing-data-across-jobs-example>` for a run through of this example.